The Midnight

+History

+2012–2014: Formation and Days of Thunder

 The band was formed as a result of Lyle and McEwan meeting during a co-writing workshop in 2012 in North Hollywood, CA. Inspired in part by the score for Drive, and the retro synth genre growing around its release, the pair wrote two singles, "WeMoveForward" and "Gloria", that would be released two years later in 2014 as part of their debut EP titled Days of Thunder.

-Career
+2015–2018: Endless Summer, first remix album, and Nocturnal

-In 2016, the duo released a 12 track LP, Endless Summer, followed in 2017 with the release of Nocturnal, which spent several weeks as a best seller on the music distribution website Bandcamp and reached number 17 on Billboard's Dance/Electronic charts in October 2017.
+In 2016, the duo released a 12-track LP, Endless Summer, followed in 2017 with the release of The Midnight Remixed on the Monstercat label.

+Their second studio album, Nocturnal, was released in October 2017, which spent several weeks as a best seller on the music distribution website Bandcamp and reached number 17 on Billboard's Dance/Electronic charts in October 2017.
 The band went on to perform their second sell-out concert, taking place at the Globe Theatre on Broadway in Los Angeles in November 2017.

 The band had multiple collaborations with Timecop1983, another retro synth genre producer.
 One of the collaborations appears on the album Nocturnal, titled "River of Darkness".
-The other collaboration between them appears on the album Night Drive of Timecop1983, titled "Static".
+The other collaboration between them appears on the 2018 album Night Drive of Timecop1983, titled "Static".